5 Key Factors for Selecting a Winning Service Desk

+These five IT service desk selection criteria examples will help your organization select a winning service desk.
 Technology is the goal line to operational success for most businesses and each business needs a plan in place to manage their technology.
 But how is your company supporting your end-users?
 Are you utilizing internal IT staff to the best of their abilities, or are they left to mundane tasks such as password resets?
 If the latter is the case, then it’s time to consider passing the ball to an outsourced service desk.

 Sometimes the unexpected happens at the worst possible time, so it’s important to ensure someone is available to assist and solve your problems quickly and efficiently.
 Every minute spent waiting for a technical issue to be resolved costs your business critical time and money.
-If your provider doesn’t staff a night or weekend shift and you’re locked out of your account on a Friday evening, you would have to wait for your issue to even be looked at until Monday morning.
+If your managed service provider doesn’t staff a night or weekend shift and you’re locked out of your account on a Friday evening, you would have to wait for your issue to even be looked at until Monday morning.
 Developing a service level agreement (SLA) with a 24x7 service desk means you receive timely support so you don’t have to wait on someone else’s schedule.

 Nowadays, there are many companies that outsource their service desk solutions overseas.
 However, by using a U.S-based service desk, you avoid potential language and cultural barriers, and speak with agents who may have a more comprehensive understanding of technical topics.
 Additionally, according to research from Marchex, offshore agent calls lead to longer hold times, longer conversations to solve problems, and more call transfers than domestic centers.